-For proof of citizenship, a student will need to provide a copy of one of the following:
+For proof of citizenship, a student will need to provide a Certification of True, Exact and Complete Copy of Original Documentation and a copy of at least one of the following:

 - U.S. Birth Certificate

 - Certificate of Birth Abroad

 - Certificate of Citizenship

 - U.S. Passport

 - Certificate of Naturalization